WP Simple Membership Form Builder Plugin post shows you how to create customized membership forms and add the shortcode to your website and more.

 - Profile Image

-Step 4-a ) The following image Custom tab display the extra custom fields you can use to expand your form.
+Step 6 ) The following image Custom tab display the extra custom fields you can use to expand your form.

 - File Upload

-Step 4-b ) The following image displays the settings you can configure and set up for a Text field added to a form.
+Step 8 ) The following image displays the settings you can configure and set up for a Text field added to a form.
+I am only including some basic information.

 Form Text Field Settings